Top Biden supporter rips Warren for donor history: ‘Can you spell hypocrite?’

 MICHAEL GOODWIN: WARREN SNEAKS UP ON WEAKENING, GAFFE-PRONE BIDEN

 “Can you spell hypocrite?”
-Rendell told the Times.
+Rendell, a Democrat, told the Times.
 Rendell is backing former Vice President Joe Biden in the 2020 race, though he gave $4,000 to Warren’s 2018 Senate campaign.
 He told the Times that he also brought in other donors for an expensive fundraiser at Philadelphia’s high-end Barclay Prime restaurant.

-Warren’s campaign did not immediately respond to Fox News’ request for comment.

 CLICK HERE TO GET THE FOX NEWS APP